rootyJeon/rootyJeon/README.md

 ## News
 - Mar.
-2026: Happy to lead the project "Latent World Models" with NVIDIA!
+2026: Excited to lead the project "Latent World Models" with NVIDIA!
 - Mar.
 2026: SpatialBoost is posted on arXiv!
 See more details in [**here**](https://arxiv.org/abs/2603.22057).
 - Feb.
 2026: VaLR is posted on arXiv!
 See more details in [**here**](https://arxiv.org/abs/2602.04476).
 - Sep.
 2025: One paper has been accepted to **NeurIPS 2025 Workshop**!